-- (b) The BLE is in favour of allowing large trawlers (18 metres and above) to increase their catches of certain North Sea flatfish stocks (including PLE/2A3AX4) in 2020 and 2021, as part of a swap where catches of western Baltic cod are reallocated to smaller vessels (less than 18 m).
-According to the TAC Regulation (Regulation (EU) No 2021/92), the PLE/2A3AX4 stock is within safe biological limits, as Article 8(2) applies to that stock.
-The Association of German Coastal and Cutter Fishers and producer organisations are consulted by the BLE and are actively involved. - (c) For the 2020 and 2021 fishing years, the BLE aims for an arrangement where North Sea-based fishing businesses use their fishing opportunities in the North Sea only and not their quota rights for Baltic stocks.
+- (a) The BLE favours an exchange at national level between the high-sea fleet and the cutter fleet of 600 tonnes each for 2019 and 210 tonnes each for 2020, balancing herring fishing by pelagic trawlers in the North Sea (HER/4AB) against the release of herring for coastal fisheries in the western Baltic Sea.
+According to the TAC Regulation (Regulation (EU) No 2020/123), the HER/4AB stock is within safe biological limits, as Article 7(2) applies to that stock.
+The Association of German Cutter and Coastal Fisheries and the German High Seas Fishing Association are actively involved. - (b) The BLE is in favour of allowing large trawlers (18 metres and above) to increase their catches of certain North Sea flatfish stocks (including PLE/2A3AX4) in 2019 and 2020, as part of an exchange where catches of western Baltic cod are reallocated to smaller vessels (less than 18 metres).
+According to the TAC Regulation (Regulation (EU) No 2020/123), the PLE/2A3AX4 stock is within safe biological limits, as Article 7(2) applies to that stock.
+The Association of German Coastal and Cutter Fishers and producer organisations are consulted by the BLE and are actively involved. - (c) For the 2019 and 2020 fishing years, the BLE aims for an arrangement where North Sea-based fishing businesses use their fishing opportunities in the North Sea only and not their quota rights for Baltic stocks.
 The Association of German Coastal and Cutter Fishers and producer organisations are consulted by the BLE and are actively involved.